 Scenario 1 - Getting duplicate details from your own database (national duplicates)

-• you already registered a person in Stage 2 of this instruction.
+- you already registered a person in Stage 2 of this instruction.
 Now let's take their data and try to register the same person again.
 This time, however, you will use RegistrationFacade.RegisterPersonAndWaitForDetailsInCaseOfDuplicates(...) instead of RegistrationFacade.ForceRegisterPerson(...) method.
-This particular operation is well described in chapter 3.1.5 Register a new person of SDK documentation.
+This particular operation is well described in chapter 3.2.1 Register new person of SDK documentation.
 As person is already registered in FIFA database, it is not possible to register the same record again (assuming that registration is not forced) - request will return 409 HTTP error code (conflict).
 Remember, though, that it all happens behind the scenes.
 When 409 is returned internally, SDK will automatically send requests for person details to all MAs who owns potential duplicates in their local databases.
 In this particular case, your SDK will send this request to itself and respond back also to itself (because person is registered in your system, right?).

-• please take a look at the code snippet from chapter 3.1.5 - in string duplicateWithDetails.PersonDetails you will find a response in XML format that was generated and returned by your PersonDetailsProvider.
+- please take a look at the code snippet from chapter 3.2.1 - in string duplicateWithDetails.PersonDetails you will find a response in XML format that was generated and returned by your PersonDetailsProvider.
 When you open the XML document, you will see that it contains the same data as you set using PersonLocal class in Stage 3.

 If you reached this point, you proved that your implementation correctly responds with person details.
 We checked it for you at the end of Stage 3 using our tool, but now you have proven it yourself.